Tulips, Wine, and Dragons in Trevelin: Patagonia’s Best Kept Secret

 But there is a lot more to discover in Trevelin beyond the blooms.

-This town and its surroundings features a booming wine region, a national park, and the remnants of Welsh pioneers.
+This town and its surroundings features wineries, a national park, and the remnants of Welsh pioneers.

 It is still very much untouched.